Adaptive Sampling for Minimax Fair Classification: Introduction

-Machine learning~(ML) models are increasingly being applied for automating the decision-making process in several sensitive applications, such as loan approval and employment screening.
-The rationale for using data-driven methods in these applications is that they remove the possibility of human bias influencing the decisions.
-However, recent work has demonstrated that ML models can often adversely impact members of some protected groups in rather subtle ways.
-For instance, in Part~I of their paper, \citet{barocas2016big} explain how discriminatory behaviour might get encoded in the model at various stages of the ML pipeline, such as data collection, labelling, feature selection and training.
-In this paper, we focus on the data-collection stage of the ML pipeline, and in particular, study the following question: \emph{given a finite sampling budget, how should a learner construct a `balanced' training set consisting of elements from different protected groups in appropriate proportions to ensure that a classifier trained on this dataset achieves equal predictive error for all the groups?}
+In this paper, we are primarily interested in the notion of minimax fairness in terms of the predictive risk.
+However, instead of studying the training phase of the ML pipeline, our focus is on the data-collection stage, motivated by~\citet{Jo19} and~\citet{Holstein18}.
+In particular, we study the following question: \emph{given a finite sampling budget, how should a learner construct a training set consisting of elements from different protected groups in appropriate proportions to ensure that a classifier trained on this dataset achieves minimax fairness?}